cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ============================= 1 passed in 0.03s ==============================
 ```

-Generally, write tests for a feature or bugfix *before* implementing it.
-This is
-also known as "writing a failing test".
-The reason for this is that it provides
-confidence that the tests are actually testing something, and do not simply pass
-because of a flaw in the tests themselves.

 ## Code coverage with coverage.py

 *Code coverage* is a measure of the degree to which the source code of your